 The palm shortening in these gluten free chocolate chip cookies is what gives them their height and fluffy texture, and keeps them crispy for days.
-As a bonus, this fat is high in healing Omega 3s, which makes these cookies an amazing contribution to your gut healing protocol… Well, that’s my story and I’m stickin’ to it ;).
+As a bonus, this type of saturated fat is similar to coconut oil, which means these cookies help to promote energy production and a healthy metabolism… Well, that's my story and I'm stickin' to it ;).

 Don't you dare omit the gelatin in this recipe – it's key!
 In addition to the beneficial vitamins, amino acids, and minerals the gelatin adds to this recipe, it also acts as a replacement for gluten.
 Gelatin, like gluten, acts as a glue to give these cookies stability.

-If the beneficial aspects of the ingredients haven’t convinced you of trying these gluten-free chocolate chip cookies, the flavor and texture should.
+If the beneficial aspects of the ingredients haven’t convinced you to try these gluten-free chocolate chip cookies, the flavor and texture should.
 Give them a try, fool your gluten-eating friends, and report back.
-You won’t be sorry!
+You won't be sorry!

 The Best Gluten Free Chocolate Chip Cookies